pow-auth/pow/guides/sync_user.md

 end
 ```

 As you can see in the above, the cached user credentials will be updated after a successful update of plan for the user.
 Now any subsequent pages being rendered, you'll have access to the updated `plan` value in the current user assign.
+The user cache is being updated once and for all conversely to the previous plug.

 Another thing to note is that if you're using `Pow.Plug.Session`, then the session id will also be regenerated this way.
 This is ideal for authorization level change (what the above `plan` change action may be).